viprlab/viprlab.github.io/jobs.md

 * Participation in regular reading group and access to facilities in the lab (machines and coffee!)
 * Gain experience or a foretaste of working in computing research.

+Send your CV with a cover letter to Dr. John See (johnsee@mmu.edu.my) or Dr. Wong Lai Kuan (lkwong@mmu.edu.my).
 <!-- have ONE **Masters GRA vacancy** ([flyer here]{:target="_blank"}) for project **DeepME**.
 Interested applicants can fill in the application form below, or click [here]{:target="_blank"} if the form does not load properly on this page. -->

 <!-- <iframe src="https://www.formpl.us/form/5236576223232000" frameborder="0" width="800" height="1980" >